-Last autumn, I was on Jeju island, South Korea to attend the first ever World Trail Conference.
+In the fall of 2010, I was on Jeju island, South Korea to attend the first ever World Trail Conference.
 Trail experts from around the world shared interesting information about their trails, stirring my interest in traipsing these trails.
-I’ve barely covered any of them, but after talking to these trail experts, I’m pretty sure I’ll be walking them sometime in the near future.
+Since then, my interest in trail walking skyrocketed, and I decided to tackle the Camino de Santiago in the summer of 2014.
+I’ve barely gotten started, but after talking to those trail experts, I’m pretty sure I’ll be walking more of them sometime in the future.
 Meanwhile, as I plot my plans to walk them, here’s a list of the most well-known trails around the world.

 1. Camino de Santiago, Spain